- This event has passed.

 – water bottle and 1-2 litres drinking water

-– camping gear (tent, sleeping mat, sleeping bag, etc.)
+– camping gear for sleeping outdoors (tent, sleeping mat, sleeping bag, etc.) OR

 Due to COVID-19 we will need you to bring your own food, snacks, and cooking equipment for the weekend.
-It is also recommended that you provide your own transportation to the campsite.
-However, we can provide limited lifts from Lithgow.
+You will also need to provide your own transportation to Mitchell Park.

-There are toilet and shower facilities available at the campsite where we’ll be staying.
+There are toilets, shower facilities, a kitchen and refrigerators available at the campsite where we’ll be staying.

-We aim to kick things off at 10.30AM on Saturday and wrap things up by 2PM on Sunday to leave time for travel back to Lithgow or Sydney.
+We aim to kick things off at 8.30AM on Saturday and wrap things up by 3PM on Sunday to leave time for travelling back home.

 More details and instructions on location and exact meeting point will be provided to those who have registered.
 For more information contact Elisha at 4724 2147 or email@example.com.